Intracytoplasmic Sperm Injection (ICSI) in IVF: How the ICSI Procedure Works, Who It Helps, and What to Expect

 An embryologist prepares mature eggs, selects sperm, and injects a single sperm into each mature egg using micromanipulation tools under a microscope.

 ICSI is not “better” across the board.
 It is most helpful when fertilization is unlikely with conventional insemination (especially male factor infertility).
-In non-male factor infertility, routine ICSI has not consistently improved live birth outcomes over conventional IVF.
+In non-male factor infertility, routine ICSI has not consistently improved live birth outcomes over conventional IVF, but does not seem to harm them either.

 ICSI: The takeaway